-Ideas and concepts are explained in the learning materials that you study at your own pace prior to the tutorial.
-In the tutorial you will clarify anything that you did not understand, analyse or evaluate the content and apply it to a task.
+Ideas and concepts are explained in the learning materials that you study at your own pace prior to the tutorial or supervision session.
+In the tutorial and supervision sessions you will clarify anything that you did not understand, analyse or evaluate the content and apply it to a task or to your own pastoral care practice.
 Mentors also use this opportunity to assess and support your progress and ensure that you have gained the required learning outcomes.

-After the tutorial you will often submit an assessment task (e.g. short-answer questions or a project) that applies, integrates and demonstrates your learning from the preparation prior to the tutorial and your engagement in the tutorial.
+After tutorials for modules 1 - 3 you will often submit an assessment task (e.g. short-answer questions or a project) that applies, integrates and demonstrates your learning from the preparation prior to the tutorial and your engagement in the tutorial.
 More significant projects may be presented at a tutorial.
+Prior to supervision sessions in module 4 you will submit short answer tasks and journals that form the basis for the discussion in the supervision session.

-Depending on your prior experience, your familiarity with the content covered and your general learning style you can expect to spend six to eight hours or more preparing for each tutorial, along with additional time spent completing assessments.
+Depending on your prior experience, your familiarity with the content covered and your general learning style you can expect to spend six to eight hours or more preparing for each tutorial or supervision session, along with additional time spent completing assessments.
 For each module you can expect to spend about as much time in completing workshops and tutorials, private study and assignments as you would for an undergraduate unit at university.